Morisset/PyNeb_devel/README.rst

 Diagnostic diagrams can easily be plotted.
 Various ionization correction factors (ICFs) from the literarure are available to obtain total elemental abundances from the ionic abundances.
 Atomic data can easily be changed and updated.
-Additional tools are provided, like reddening determination and correction procedures.
+Additional tools are provided, like reddening determination and correction procedures, Balmer/Pashen jump temperature determinations.

 Requirements
 ============